 Sjoerd & Anna-Marie Alkema

-Tamas Tarjányi is leader of the voice section of the "Crescendo Summer Institute".
+Tamas Tarjányi heads the voice section of the Crescendo Summer Institute.

-Timothy Bentch is the co-founder of the "Crescendo Summer Institute" and was till 2016 the artistic director (together with Eszter Dudas) and from 2016-2018 he was the dean of the CSI faculty.
+Timothy Bentch is the co-founder of the Crescendo Summer Institute and has been its co-artistic director alongside Eszter Dudas until 2016.
+From 2016-2018 he was the dean of the CSI faculty.

 Other roles with the Hungarian State Opera include Ferrando in Cosi fan tutte, Tamino in The Magic Flute, Tito in La Clemenza di Tito, and Alfredo in La Traviata.
 His performed opera repertoire of over 40 roles also includes such roles as Mozart’s Mitridate, Nemorino in L’Elisir d’amore, Edguardo in Lucia, Almaviva in The Barber of Seville, Ismaele in Nabucco, Fenton in Falstaff, Tom Rakewell in The Rake’s Progress, four roles in operas by Benjamin Britten, and numerous baroque operas – Jupiter in Semele, Nero in The Coronation of Poppea, Monteverdi’s Ulyssis, and Orfeo – a performance that marked the opening of the new theater in the Hungarian National Palace of the Arts in 2005.
 His performances have taken him to many other countries including the Netherlands, Italy, Spain, Bulgaria, France, Malta, Israel, Russia, the UK, and Germany.

 In symphonic repertoire, he has performed the entire standard repertoire from renaissance and baroque to the large works of Mahler and Verdi.
 Highlights have included the Evangelists in the Bach Passions, the Dream of Geronius by Elgar, and Mahler’s 8th Symphony which he recorded for Naxos.
 This recording was lauded by critics winning the “Recording of the Month” by Sterophile Magazine.
 Bentch’s performance was described as “bright, confident, and heroic, and his "Blicket auf!" is stunning.”
 Another critic wrote, “Bentch's top B-flats and Bs are as heroic as his sweet singing is sweet.
 His "Blicket auf," a moment that can cause fear and trembling, is stirring in all the right ways.”
 A recent review in the BBC Music Magazine praised Timothy Bentch’s “heroic tenor” as one of the saving graces of a recent recording of Janacek’s Glagolitic Mass with the Warsaw Philharmonic.
 He has sung with the philharmonic orchestras of Lille, Strasbourg, Avignon, Saint Petersburg, Sofia, Warsaw, the Israeli Chamber Orchestra, the Ars Nova Symphony in Chicago, and appears regularly with the Hungarian National Philharmonic.
 His most recent performance with the HNP of the Britten War Requiem was critically acclaimed and broadcast live on national radio.
 He has sung under the batons of Zoltán Kocsis, János Fürst, Ádám Fischer, Tamás Vásáry, János Kovács, John Nelson, Jean Claude Casadesus, Antoni Witt, György Vashegyi, and Valentin Radu.

-Uta is teaching Cello and Double Bass for the Music Service Birmingham and as a freelance teacher.
-While studying music at the 'Franz Liszt Hochschule für Musik' in Weimar, Germany she discovered her passion for teaching and has since been teaching pupils of all ages from beginners to advanced level.
+Uta teaches the Cello and Double Bass at the Music Service Birmingham.
+She also works as a freelance teacher.
+While studying music at the Franz Liszt Hochschule für Musik in Weimar, Germany she discovered her passion for teaching and has since been teaching pupils of all ages from beginners to advanced level.
 She also enjoys performing with different ensembles and orchestras throughout the UK.

-Uwe Steinmetz is co-founder of "Crescendo Jazz" and advisor in the leadership team of this ministry.
+Uwe Steinmetz is the co-founder of Crescendo Jazz and also the advisor in the leadership team of this ministry.